- High School French and Spanish Teacher for 9 years; dual certification in Massachusetts and New York

 - Taught elementary students and adults in community centers and at after-school programs

-- Currently home with my kids and raising them bilingually (definitely challenging at times, but worth it)
+- Currently home as a full-time TpTer, raising my kids bilingually (definitely challenging at times, but worth it)

 Working with all different types of students from PreK-HS seniors, from urban and suburban backgrounds, and from challenging students to high achievers has taught me that kids are kids.
 No matter what their background or where they’re from, deep down all they really want is to know that you care about them.